- CLASS: Aves (Birds)

 - SPECIES: 17

 What makes a macaw?
 Macaws are king-sized members of the parrot family and have typical parrot features.
-Their large, strong, curved beaks are designed to crush nuts and seeds.
+Their large, strong, curved beaks are adapted for crushing nuts and seeds.
 Their strong, agile toes are used like hands to grasp things.
 Loud, screeching and squawking voices help make their presence known in dense rainforests.
 They are also famous for their bright colors, which seem bold and conspicuous to us but actually blend in well with the green leaves, red and yellow fruits, and bluish shadows of the forest homes.

-Macaws are built to fly through the trees in the forest, with a streamlined body and tail shape and wings that don’t flap deeply.
+Macaws are adapted for flying through the trees in the forest, with a streamlined body and tail shape and wings that don’t flap deeply.
 When they come in for a landing, they drop their tail and feet downward and use their wings like brakes to slow down before grasping a perch with their feet.
 Most macaws nest in holes of trees or in earthen banks and cliff sides.

 Screaming is a natural call for macaws.
 They do it to make contact with one another, to define territory, and even as part of their play.
 Their calls can be quite earsplitting to humans!
 Macaws can also imitate sounds, and macaws that live with or near humans often repeat words they hear, practicing to themselves until they get it right.